foudard/SurvertX/README.md

-# Survertix
+# SurvertX
-Survey project with vertix
+Survey project with vertX